 If your symptoms are severe or they’re getting in the way of you functioning, you don’t have to wait that long.
 There are people who can help you.

-It may feel like one more thing you don’t want to deal with at the time of an accident, but an experienced car accident lawyer can help lighten the load during this stressful time.
+It may feel like one more thing you don’t want to deal with at the time of an accident, but a Baltimore car accident lawyer can help lighten the load during this stressful time.